 After over ten years of intense theoretical and experimental efforts there has been remarkable progress towards resolving the well-known "proton charge radius puzzle", but a new controversy has arisen within electron scattering.
 In addition to this, the same CREMA collaboration at PSI has succeeded in performing new high precision measurements of the deuteron rms charge radius using spectroscopy of muonic deuterium atoms, which demonstrated about 6 σ discrepancy with the radius obtained from spectroscopy of ordinary deuterium atoms and the CODATA-2014 world-average value.
-This fact created a new "deuteron charge radius puzzle" in nuclear and hadronic physics, and the puzzle remains unresolved even after the recent revision of CODATA-2018 world average, which is essentially determined by the muonic result with its unprecedented precision.

-We propose to perform a new high precision $ed \to ed$ elastic cross section measurement at very low scattering angles, $\theta_e = 0.7^\circ - 6.0^\circ$, using the PRad method using the proposed PRad-II experimental setup, to extract the deuteron charge radius with high precision.
+Electron scattering experiments cannot complete with the precision of the muonic atom spectroscopy methods, but all previous e-D measurements have large uncertainties.
+We propose to perform a new high precision $ed \to ed$ elastic cross section measurement at very low scattering angles, $\theta_e = 0.7^{\circ} - 6.0^{\circ}$, using the PRad method using the proposed PRad-II experimental setup, to extract the deuteron charge radius with high precision.
 The proposed experiment will have one major modification compared to PRad-II: